Restaurant in New York City, United States

 How It Compares to Other NYC Pizza

 Within the New York City wood-fired and Neapolitan pizza category, Zero Otto Nove's two consecutive OAD Cheap Eats rankings give it a clear credibility edge over most neighborhood options.
 Artichoke Basille's and Leading Pizza operate in the slice-and-counter format; Zero Otto Nove is a full trattoria service, which makes it the right call when you want a sit-down meal rather than a quick slice.
 Denino's Pizzeria and Tavern leans toward the Staten Island tavern format; the Campanian tradition here is a different category.
-If you're comparing across cities, Ken's Artisan Pizza in Portland and 800 Degrees in Los Angeles are the reference points for this tier of wood-fired pizza, and Zero Otto Nove competes comfortably.
+If you're comparing across cities, Ken's Artisan Pizza in Portland and 800 Degrees in Los Angeles are the reference points for this tier of wood-fired pizza, Zero Otto Nove competes comfortably.

 Explore More in New York City